Special Education Program

 6. Documentation of successful completion of six credit hours of course work at the undergraduate or graduate level in literacy development and language acquisition that may have been completed as part of your adolescence education program.

-7. New York State mandates that all SUNY teacher preparation programs adopt college entrance assessments for admissions consideration.
-Effective August 31, 2015 - anyone submitting an application for admission is required to submit scores for either the Graduate Record Examination (GRE), with a minimum score of 280, or Miller Analogies Test (MAT), with a minimum score of 370.
+7. New York state mandates that all SUNY teacher preparation programs adopt college entrance assessments for admissions consideration.
+Anyone submitting an application for admission is required to submit scores for ONE of the following: the Graduate Record Examination (GRE) with a minimum score of 280, Miller Analogies Test (MAT) with a minimum score of 400, edTPA with a passing score as set by New York State, or the Praxis Core Academic Skills for Educators, with a minimum score of 450.

 Preference will be given to candidates with the following: